Frathoso/c-server/README.txt

-NB: Only #1 "FOLDERS SETUP" is essential for setting up the system.
+NB: Only #1 "SETUP" is essential for setting up the and running system.

 1. SETUP:
 	(a) Directories for the SITE: